Data Quality, Data Accuracy, Data Completeness, Data Consistency, Data Governance

 In streaming architectures, completeness becomes more nuanced.
 Messages might arrive out of order, and related events might be scattered across time windows.
 Data engineers must implement strategies like:

-Join patterns that account for temporal gaps between related events
+Join patterns: Account for temporal gaps between related events across different streams

 Modern streaming platforms provide mechanisms to handle these scenarios.
-When monitoring streaming pipelines, you can track message delivery rates, identify missing sequence numbers, and detect partition lag that might indicate incomplete data delivery.
+When monitoring streaming pipelines with tools like Conduktor, you can track message delivery rates, identify missing sequence numbers, and detect partition lag that might indicate incomplete data delivery.

 Consistency: Keeping Data Aligned